team-lunch-app/lunch-app/documentation/api/restaurants.md

  - `Status: 400 Bad Request` - if any of the properties fail to validate
     - `name`: required, must be string and within 3 to 240 characters long.
     - `url`: must be undefined or a string within 3 to 240 characters long.
-    - `categories`: required, must be an array containing zero or more category IDs.
+    - `categories`: optional, must be an array containing zero or more category IDs.
 IDs must be valid ObjectIDs.

 `PUT /api/restaurants/:id`